tonytvo/blog-generator/content/blog/atomic-habits/index.md

     - Begin with the end in mind
     - “Identity change is the North Star of habit change.” – James Clear
     - “Are you becoming the type of person you want to become?” – James Clear
+    - Every action you take is a vote for the type of person you wish to become.

   - Prove it to yourself with small wins.
     - Tiny Habits – BJ Fogg

+- Behavior that is incongruent with the self will not last.
+- Improvement are only temporary until they become part of who you are.
+- how to quit smoking
+  - “No thanks.
+I’m not a smoker.” > “No thanks.
+I’m trying to quit.”
+  - It’s a small difference, but this statement signals a shift in identity.
+Smoking was part of their former life, not their current one.
+They no longer identify as someone who smokes.

 ## How to Build Better Habits in 4 Simple Steps